You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 1. Self-centeredness and Selfishness

 It’s something I didn’t want to admit before.
 “Selfish?
 Who?
 Me?”
 Of course, I’m denying it!
-Everyone sees me as the kind and gentle one of the class.
+Everyone sees me as the kind and gentle one in the class.

 But as much as we want to deny it, INFP’s primary cognitive function is Introverted Feeling (Fi) which means we have strong attachments to our morals and own ideals.
 We want everything filtered out through our own standards and it’s the subtle start of INFP’s massive selfishness.